Biden looks to restore, expand Obama administration policies

 Biden criticizes Trump’s diplomacy with Kim Jong Un, saying Trump’s one-on-one diplomacy gave legitimacy to the North Korea leader and has not convinced Kim that he should give up his nuclear weapons.

 Biden is proposing a $2 trillion push to slow global warming by throttling back the burning of fossil fuels, aiming to make the nation’s power plants, vehicles, mass transport systems and buildings more fuel efficient and less dependent on oil, gas and coal.

-Biden says his administration will ban new permits for oil and gas production on federal lands, although he says he does not support a fracking ban.
+Biden says his administration would ban new permits for oil and gas production on federal lands, although he says he does not support a fracking ban.

 Biden’s public health and environment platform also calls for reversing the Trump administration’s slowdown of enforcement against polluters, which in several categories has fallen to the lowest point in decades.
-That includes establishing a climate and environmental justice division within the Justice Department.
+That would include establishing a climate and environmental justice division within the Justice Department.

 Biden emphasizes environmental justice, which is about addressing the disproportionate harm to lower-income and minority communities from corporate polluters.
-Biden says he will support climate lawsuits targeting fossil fuel-related industries.
+Biden says he would support climate lawsuits targeting fossil fuel-related industries.

-He said he will reverse Trump’s decision to exit the Paris climate accord.
+He said he would reverse Trump’s plan to exit the Paris climate accord.

 Education is a family affair for Biden.
 His wife, Jill, has taught in high school and community college, and she delivered her speech to the Democratic National Convention this year from her old classroom.

 Biden has proposed tripling the federal Title I program for low-income public schools, with a requirement that schools provide competitive pay and benefits to teachers.
 He wants to ban federal money for for-profit charter schools and to provide new dollars to public charters only if they show they can serve needy students.
 He opposes voucher programs, where public money is used to pay for private school education.